thansen29/LED-Lunar/power-button/README.md

-These instructions assume you have soldered a power button the the SCL and GND pins already in order to work.

 # Instructions

+You will need to solder a connection to the power button on the SCL and GND pins.
 After having cloned this repo, run the setup script from the scripts directory like `sudo sh install`

 If you need to uninstall, run `sudo sh uninstall`